Pennsylvania Railroad 3750: Revenue service and modifications

 No. 3750 was one of the fifth batch of 50 K4s (Nos.
 3726-3775) built in February-August 1920 at the Pennsylvania Railroad's (PRR) Juniata Shops in Altoona, Pennsylvania.
 It was first built with a square-shaped headlight, a round number plate, a screw reverser, and a 70-P-75 type tender, which held 7000 gal of water and 12.5 t of coal.
-No. 3750 along with the other K4s served as PRR's primary mainline passenger steam locomotives.
+As part of the 3700 series, No. 3750 was equipped with a short metal hencoop style bar pilot and an electric headlight, unlike the earlier K4s, which were built between 1914 and 1919 with a long sharply pointed wooden cowcatcher and an oil headlight.
+The locomotive along with the other K4s served as PRR's primary mainline passenger steam locomotives.
 It was initially assigned to run on PRR's Northeast Corridor mainline between Newark, New Jersey and Washington, D.C., pulling passenger trains.
 During that same year of 1920, No. 3750 was chosen to be one of the locomotives pulling the political campaign train of Warren G. Harding.
 Three years later, it pulled Harding's funeral train from Washington, D.C. to Baltimore, Maryland.